denisleahy/SNRmodels/README.txt

-SNR Modelling Program - version 1.0, January 2017
+SNR Modelling Program - version 1.1, January 2019
 ===================================================
+Developed by Dr. Denis Leahy, Bryson Lawton and Jacqueline Williams

 Description: A GUI program used to model supernova remnants.